TheArturthur/CoppermindScraper/Cosmere/Battle of the Tower.md

   <<Kaladin\|Kaladin>> leaping onto the Tower to save Dalinar and his men
 ### The Betrayal

 >“*I told you, old friend.
 I said that honor of yours would get you killed someday.*”
-\-Sadeas's words as he abandoned Dalinar's army[5]
+\-Sadeas's words as he abandoned Dalinar's army[9]

-A second army of Parhsendi warriors approached the plateau from the south an hour after the battle began.
+A second army of Parshendi warriors approached the plateau from the south an hour after the battle began.
 This left Dalinar's army surrounded on three sides with no warning.
 Realizing that his or Sadeas's scouts should have warned him of the approach, Dalinar found a lookout on the platea and watched Sadeas's army retreat.
 This retreat included the bridge crews that Sadeas had lent Dalinar for the assault, leaving the Kholin army stranded with no means of retreat.
 Dalinar ordered his army to retreat, but it was too late.
 Sadeas kept his army mobile and ready to disengage and retreat quickly.
 If his plan was successful, Sadeas would have claimed that the Parshendi overwhelmed the armies and he had no choice but to abandon Dalinar to save himself.
 Left with no choice, he and his men resolve to die and prepare to make a last stand.
 Kaladin initially believed that Sadeas must be severely injured or dead when he witnessed Sadeas's abandonment of the Kholin army.
 He realized the true situation when he saw Sadeas's proud expression and uninjured body.
 Because of his wounded men, Bridge Four lagged behind the rest of the army.
-Kaladin convinced [[Matal\|Matal]] to let them rest at a chasm and follow the rest of the army when they are able to with their bridge.
+Kaladin convinced [[Avarak Matal\|Matal]] to let them rest at a chasm and follow the rest of the army when they are able to with their bridge.
 Kaladin planned to use this as an opportunity to escape without being followed, as the army would assume they got killed by Parshendi.
-Kaladin has his men loot the dead members of Sadeas's army for weapons and armor to aid the escape Syl, however, feels great discomfort at the thought of leaving Dalinar's men behind to die.
+Kaladin has his men loot the dead members of Sadeas's army for weapons and armor to aid the escape.
+Syl, however, feels great discomfort at the thought of leaving Dalinar's men behind to die.
 This gives Kaladin the push he needs to charge the Tower and give Dalinar's men a chance at escape.

 ### The Rescue
 As Dalinar and his army reaches the bridge, [[Eshonai\|Eshonai]], a Shardbearer and the Parshendi commander, appears and draws Dalinar away, engaging him in battle.
 While Dalinar is engaged, Kaladin organizes a retreat for most of Dalinar's men, including Adolin and the [[Cobalt Guard\|Cobalt Guard]].
 Finally, Kaladin goes to rescue Dalinar, incapacitating Eshonai in the process.
 With Dalinar safe, Bridge Four and Dalinar's army retreats back to the warcamps.